rockstor/rockstor-doc/config_backup.rst

 * AFP configuration
 * Service configurations (ntp, smartd etc..)

-Since Rockstor can dynamicall detects Pool, Share and Snapshot information after an external change like a reinstall, there is not need to save this information.
-While the above list covers essential portion of the whole state, following state information is not saved to a backup.
-Support is planned to be added in future.
+Since Rockstor can dynamically detects Pool, Share and Snapshot information after an external change like a reinstall, there is no need to save this information.
+While the above list covers the essentials of the whole state, the following state information is not currently saved to a backup.
+There are plans to add these states to the list of saved states in the future.

 * Appliance configurations
 * Dashboard customizations